CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/050-configure-logging.md

 1. TOC
 {:toc}

-In this article, you will get an overview of the logging options and you will learn how to configure the logging level that you need.
+In this article, you will get an overview of the logging options and learn how to configure the logging level that you need.

 # Overview of logging